 What if I can't afford a doula?

 There are many options if you would like doula support but feel like you are unable to afford our fees.
 One option is to pay for doula services using a employer Health Savings Account or Flexible Spending account.
 We also offer payment plans and are open to bartering.
-Another option is that we offer gift certificates, so you can add doula services to your baby registry. they provide.
-With these options you feel like you are still unable to afford a doula, you may qualify for free or reduced services.
+Another option is that we offer gift certificates, so you can add doula services to your baby registry.
+With these options if you feel like you are still unable to afford a doula, you may qualify for free or reduced services.
 Fill out the form below and we will get in touch with you soon.

 “If a doula were a drug, it would be unethical not to use it.” — Dr. John Kennell